When will Canada open its borders?

 Plus, when the pandemic is over, Canada’s borders might look different than they did before COVID-19.
 We might never return to the pre-COVID “normal,” instead Canada might create a new normal based on lessons learned during the pandemic.

 Are you planning travel to Canada once borders open?
 Make sure you have proper health insurance coverage for your stay.
 Explore your health insurance options with our partner, Cigna.
 Get started today with a free quote!

 How will COVID-19 vaccines impact Canada’s border closures?

 Vaccines are viewed as one of the most important tools in ending the COVID-19 pandemic and returning to a semblance of normalcy.
 Although Canada’s vaccine campaign was criticized in its early days for failing to keep up with the pace set by other countries around the world, the pace of inoculations is accelerating with political leaders around making some very optimistic promises about timelines.

-As of June, 2021, Canada has approved four COVID-19 vaccines: Pfizer-BioNTech, Moderna, Oxford-AstraZeneca, and Johnson&Johnson.
-As of June 10, Canada has received more than 30 million doses of vaccine and has administered close to 28 million doses.
+As of September, 2021, Canada has approved four COVID-19 vaccines: Pfizer-BioNTech, Moderna, AstraZeneca/COVISHIELD, and Johnson&Johnson.
+As of September 6, Canada has received more than 63 million doses of vaccine and has administered more than 53 million doses.